-- 1. "Identifiers" gives access to overview of SW version installed as well as to the menu for switching between the applications. - 2.
+- 1. "Identifiers" gives access to an overview of the SW version installed as well as to the menu for switching between the applications. - 2.
 "Settings" give access to the set up of various features.

 In the following chapters the content of the two menu tiles are discussed in detail.